Pravargav/Amadeus/AI-imp-Notes/Claude/Course/prod-engineering-eval-n-security/evals-n-judges.md

 ## Defining Done Before You Ship: Evals and a Calibrated Judge

-For the Claude Developer Certification, this topic is about moving from "it seems to work" to "we can prove it works."
-Production systems need measurable success criteria, not intuition.
-The key idea is that before building an AI feature, you must define what success looks like, how failures are handled, what costs are acceptable, and what security boundaries exist.

 ### Why This Matters

 When testing manually, you might ask a few questions and get correct answers.
 However, that does not guarantee the system will continue working correctly after: